 Assume that most materials on the Internet are copyrighted, including emails.
 Once an expression is in a tangible medium, including a computer file, it is protected.

 When creating and posting a podcast, all traditional copyright laws apply and should be followed.
 If use of the podcast is restricted to students in a class, fair use policies apply.

 If creating a podcast with all original materials, the creator owns the copyright.

 Shareware is copyrighted.
 In general, shareware allows users to make and distribute copies.
-After initial evaluation, users generally must purchase the shareware if they wish to retain it.
+After initial evaluation, users generally must purchase the shareware in order to be used.

 Freeware is copyrighted.
 In general, freeware software stipulates that copies may be made for not-for-profit distribution.
-Freeware even allows for modification, provided it is not then sold as commercial or shareware software.
 Freeware can generally be redistributed but not modified.

-Open source software has become more common in recent years.
-The software's source code is copyrighted by one or more persons/entities and distributed under an open-source license such as the GNU General Public License or Berkeley Software Distribution.
-Such a license may require that the source code be distributed along with the software, and that the source code be freely modifiable, with at most minor restrictions, such as a requirement to preserve the authors' names and copyright statement in the code.
+Open source software's source code is copyrighted by one or more persons/entities and distributed under an open-source license such as the GNU General Public License or Berkeley Software Distribution.

-Public domain software is not copyrighted.
-The copyright holder of public domain software must explicitly relinquish all rights to the software and must mark the product as public domain.
-Public domain software can be freely copied, modified and distributed.
+Public domain software is not copyrighted, and can be freely modified, copied, and distributed.
+The copyright holder must explicitly relinquish all rights to the software and must mark the product as public domain.